ASK BILL ANYTHING! ~ CONTACT FORM BOTTOM OF PAGE

 And, it’s Important to Know That You Can Use a 1.3mm Gun, (like the AirGunsa®/Iwata® Clear-Coat Gun Below), For Other Solvent-Based Paints, as Well!
 I’ve even shot 2-Part, Bare Metal Epoxy Primer through my Gun With Great Results!

 I use this exact gun & I love it.
-I have other clear-coat guns by iwata & 3M® that were all over $600 each, and none of them are better.
+I have other clear-coat guns by Iwata & 3M® that were all over $600 each, and none of them are better.
 You may be able to find it or something similar for less, I don’t know off-hand.
 Just make sure whatever you buy is ‘Gravity Feed’ (tank on top, as shown in the photo above).